-I set out further details which I hope will be fully taken into account in the sections below and wish to make personal representation to the Planning Inspectorate on each of the topics.
+I set out further details which I hope will be fully taken into account in the sections on each of the topics.
 My representations are made against the tests of soundness as set out in paragraph 35 of the NPPF.
 This states that plans are 'sound' if they are: